SpaceX Starship rocket prototype achieves first safe landing By Reuters - Up News Info

 Musk declared success on Twitter, posting a terse message in the understated parlance of spaceflight: “Starship landing nominal!”

-Four previous test flights of Starship prototypes – SN8 in December, SN9 in February and SN10 and SN11 in March – all blasted off successfully but blew to pieces either during or just after landing.
+Four previous test flights of Starship prototypes – SN8 in December, SN9 in February and SN10 and SN11 in March – all blasted off successfully but blew to pieces.

 A first orbital Starship flight is planned for year’s end.
 Musk has said he intends to fly Japanese billionaire Yusaku Maezawa around the moon with the Starship in 2023